A roundup of where to stay in Lisbon!

 A bit further along this beautiful avenue with it’s gorgeous traditional calcadas (traditional patterned Portuguese pavements), you will start to notice less and less tourists.
 For some reason, despite this being one of my favourite avenues in Lisbon, it still feels far less crowded than other areas and has a certain peace and calmness to it.
 Perhaps owing the gorgeous greenery and the general vibe you get just lazily strolling down the avenue.

 Despite it being such an expensive and prime location, it certainly doesn’t mean that you should discount this area.
 Hotels here range from affordable to luxury.
 So there really are options to suite all budgets.

+Since they’re so close and interlinked I have lumped these areas together.
 These areas are really great if you prefer a break from the touristy hotspots but still want to be close enough to easily get around to virtually any Lisbon attraction.
 Hence this is another top pick when you’re looking for the best place to stay in Lisbon!

 The oldest and most historic part of Lisbon is that of Alfama and its neighbours Castelo & Sé.

 Alfama is certainly a very unique neighbourhood of Lisbon, with narrow cobbled alleyways, it’s higeldy-pigeldy homes and the various restaurants and fado houses where you can hear the melancholic sounds of traditional fado music belting out from.
 It offers a completely different charm and allure which may appeal especially to those who love history and being in the heart of the historic part of Lisbon.

 Located around the São Jorge castle, the area of Castelo, and further downhill closer to the Sé Cathedral, a well known landmark of Lisbon and Portugal, the area of Sé are both unique and stunning in their own ways too and together with Alfama add a uniquely different narrative to the rest of Lisbon.